Future Electronics Singapore Celebrates International Women's Day 2024

-(MENAFN- ForPressRelease) Montreal, Canada ( forpressrelease ) April 25, 2024 - Future Electronics, recently celebrated International Women's Day at the Singapore Regional Office.
-The objective of this celebration was to recognize and appreciate the female employees from the Singapore Regional office for their hard work, achievements, and commitments.
-All female employees are encouraged to dress up in purple in this special occasion.
+(MENAFN- ForPressRelease) Singapore ( forpressrelease ) April 29, 2024 - Future Electronics (FE), recently celebrated Easter at the Singapore Regional Office.
+The Company organized two activities during this festive event to bond its employees together and bring festive cheer and delight to its office.

-Our specially invited guests from the senior management team were going around the office giving out the flowers and the assorted savory pastries to the female employees.
-Employees were coming together to take photos showing the heart symbol that signifies inclusion and empowerment for women.
+The first was an egg-hunt.
+Future Electronics' HR Team had hidden twelve eggs around the office with specially crafted riddles which hinted at their location.
+Twelve lucky employees who found the eggs walked away with a thirty dollars supermarket Voucher.
+Employees had a blast hunting down the eggs around the office together and the riddles posed a fun challenge.

-Overall, the Future Electronic International Women's Day celebration at the Singapore Regional office was a resounding success as it was very well received by the employees.
-Female employees were very happy with the celebration and hope that it will continue next year.
+Furthermore, Future Electronics also distributed colorful donuts as an additional sweet treat for its employees.
+Employees grabbed theirs from the pantry and gobbled them down!

 About Future Electronics